vinnyspb/nexa-controller-rpi/README.md

 RPi.GPIO python package is required.
 It may be tricky to install it using pip or easy_install on OpenELEC.
 Use GUI add-ons download instead.

+Currently I run this installation on Raspberry Pi 2 with Raspbian Wheezy.

 Configuration can be done via `controller_config.py`

 ## Manual switch